U(1) Fields from Qubits: an Approach via D-theory Algebra: Applications to 1 + 1 Field Theories.

 \subsection{Real-time evolution}

 It is plausible that for the small $M$ qubit formulation, we can explore the small $h$ and $J$ region.
 This indicates that the qubit Hamiltonian is expected to be the effective theory of the exact Hamiltonian in the low-temperature limit.
-Here, we give the simplest approximation $L=1$, and simulate the real-time evolution of a state under the Hamiltonian with quantum circuits defined on six lattice sites.
-For $L=1$, the Hamiltonian $\hat H_{SG}$ can be represented with sigma matrices on a $1+1$-D lattice (ignoring the constant) as
+Here, we give the smallest truncation $L=1$, and simulate the real-time evolution of a state under the Hamiltonian with quantum circuits defined on six lattice sites.
+For $L=1$, the Hamiltonian $ H_{\text{SG}}$ can be represented with sigma matrices on a $1+1$-D lattice (ignoring the constant) as

-Since the first electric term, the second potential term, and the third interaction term of $H_{SG}$ do not commute with each other, we use the Trotter-Suzuki approximation to simulate the time-evolution operator $e^{ -iH_{SH}t}$ on a quantum circuit:
+Since the first electric term, the second potential term, and the third interaction term of $H_{\text{SG}}$ do not commute with each other, we use the Trotter-Suzuki approximation to simulate the time-evolution operator $\exp(-iH_{\text{SG}}t)$ on a quantum circuit with a small time step $\Delta t \equiv t/n$ with $n \gg 1$:

-where $n \gg 1 \Rightarrow t/n \ll 1$.
-We call the product inside the bracket a Trotter step, and a single Trotter step can be realized as Fig.~\ref{fig:circ-SG}.
-Each unitary rotation component can be realized with a simple one or two-qubit quantum circuits.
-Eq.~\eqref{eq:trotter-SG} means that we can approximate the time evolution $e^{ -it H_{SG}}$ by iterating the Trotter step many times with a small time step of $t/n$.
+We call the product inside the bracket a Trotter step, and the realization of the single Trotter step is depicted in Fig.~\ref{fig:circ-SG}.
+Each unitary rotation component can be realized with simple one or two-qubit quantum operations.
+Eq.~\eqref{eq:trotter-SG} means that we can approximate the time evolution $e^{ -it H_{\text{SG}}}$ on a quantum circuit by iterating the Trotter step circuit many times with a small time step of $\Delta t$.

 To test the reliability of the approximated time-evolution operator on a quantum circuit, we construct and simulate the circuit using \textit{qiskit} with six lattice sites, i.e. twelve qubits.
-We pick the two-point correlation function in the space dimension (specifically, the left-most lattice site and the middle point) as the physical quantity to be measured from the circuit:
+We pick the two-point correlation function in the spatial dimension (specifically, the left-most lattice site $x$ and the middle point $y$) as the physical quantity to be measured from the circuit: